Babette (musical)

-Babette is an operetta with a libretto by Harry B. Smith and music by Victor Herbert, which premiered on Broadway in 1903.
+Babette is an operetta with music by Victor Herbert and a libretto by Harry B. Smith, which premiered on Broadway in 1903.

 Productions

 The original production opened at the Broadway Theatre on November 16, 1903, and closed on January 9, 1904, after 59 performances.
 Frederick G. Latham directed, and John Lund was the music director.
 The New York Timess reviewer stated of Fritzi Scheff in the title role: "As a comic opera singer she is one of the most brilliant figures that has appeared in New York for a long time; her voice never sounded so fresh and strong, her personality never seemed so dominating and full of vitality. ...
 The story is cumbersome, confused and ... free from comic spirit [or] wit. ...
 Herbert ... has written a charming score" and praised the rest of the company and the "handome" production.

 In 1976 Bel Canto Opera staged an off-Broadway revival of the show, which opened on May 21 and ran for four performances.